 - for the j-th serving cell,

 - M is the number of TB(s) transmitted in slot sj.
+If there are two PDSCH transmission occasions of the same TB (in time domain or in frequency domain) in the slot sj, each transmission occasion is counted separately.

 - Tslot(j) =10-3/2(j), where (j) is the numerology for PDSCH(s) in slot sj of the j-th serving cell.